mwojnars/hypertag/core/README_draft.md

 ### DOM manipulation

-Selectors as methods of Sequence ...
+Selectors as methods of DOM ...

 ### Selectors (??)